RasBoman/ShinyForVelmuCheck/README.md

 ShinyApp:
 This App is divided into separate tabs with the goal to check survey excel as thoroughly as possible.
 User can upload their own VELMU-excel table into the app.
-The shape of this table is strict as the final GIS database only accepts
+The shape of this table is strict as the final GIS database only accepts specific form.

 Tabs: